pythonhealthdatascience/stars_reproduction_protocol/README.md

-# Protocol for assessing the computational reproducibility of simulation models
+# Protocol for assessing the computational reproducibility of discrete-event simulation models on STARS

 ⭐ Protocol: **STARS_WP1_Reproduction_Protocol.pdf** ⭐